 - How the nutrition care process and medical nutrition therapy may assist them.

-The suggested sequence of courses for the Didactic Program in Dietetics at College of the Ozarks:
+The suggested sequence of courses for the Didactic Program in Nutrition and Dietetics at College of the Ozarks:

-PSY 103 Introduction to Psychology or SOC 103 Introduction to Sociology
+PSY 103 Introduction to Psychology or FAM 103 Introduction to Sociology

 FCN 104 Introductory Food Study